 The second selection below is by Gaius Julius Solinus, whose dates are uncertain but he is usually placed in the early third century.
 It seems that Solinus knew and used Pliny at various points in his overall work, but in this case there are differences which suggest he may also be drawing on a separate source, so it is worth including this altenative description of Essenes as well.

-Source of the translation: J. Bostock, The Natural History of Pliny (London.
+Source of the translations: J. Bostock, The Natural History of Pliny (London.
 Taylor and Francis, 1855), public domain, adapted by Harland.
 Solinus translated by Harland.

 Pliny, Natural History